s9e/TextFormatter/docs/BBCodeMonkey.md

     [name first="John" last="Smith"]

+Attribute preprocessors use the same syntax as attributes, but they don't necessarily create an attribute of the same name.
+In the example above, the value for "name" was not kept because no "name" attribute was defined.
+If you want to use "name" both as an attribute and as an attribute preprocessor, you need to define both as follows:

+    [name={TEXT} name={PARSE=/(?<first>\w+) (?<last>\w+)/}]

+Now the same example would be interpreted as:

+    [name name="John Smith" first="John" last="Smith"]

-Note that values extracted by attribute preprocessors do not overwrite explicit values, and values are only extracted if the attribute preprocessor's regexp matches the attribute's value.
-Additionally, regardless of whether any match were found, the original value is removed.
+Values extracted by attribute preprocessors do not overwrite explicit values, and values are only extracted if the attribute preprocessor's regexp matches the attribute's value.
 The following shows how the above BBCode would be interpreted during parsing: (first line is how it's used, followed by how it's interpreted)

     [name="John Smith"]
     [name first="John" last="Smith"]